Coarsening dynamics for spiral and disordered waves in active Potts models: Results and Discussion

 \subsection{Robustness of Coarsening Dynamics}

 We simulated coarsening on the hexagonal lattice and using the Glauber update scheme to examine the robustness of coarsening dynamics.
 It is known that the coarsening dynamics of Potts models at zero temperature depend on lattice type, with higher trap ratios into metastable states for square lattices~\cite{olej13} than for hexagonal lattices~\cite{denh21}.
 In the present simulations of square lattices, spiral waves exhibit rectangular shapes elongating in the vertical and horizontal directions [$(x,y)=(0,\pm 1)$ and $(\pm 1, 0)$].
-To examine the effects of this anisotropic domain structure, simulation of Potts models are performed on hexagonal lattices at $q=3$ and $6$.
+To examine the effects of this anisotropic domain structure, simulations of Potts models are performed on hexagonal lattices at $q=3$ and $6$.
 In these cases, isotropic spiral waves emerge, as shown in Fig.~\ref{fig:snaptri}.
-Nevertheless, coarsening dynamics closely matches those observed on square lattices (compare Figs.~S15 and S16 with Figs.~\ref{fig:q3} and \ref{fig:q6d2}, respectively), with differences in the obtained exponent values being within the margin of error (see Figs.~\ref{fig:slope_q3} and \ref{fig:slope_q6d2}).
+Nevertheless, coarsening dynamics closely match those observed on square lattices (compare Figs.~S15 and S16 with Figs.~\ref{fig:q3} and \ref{fig:q6d2}, respectively), with small differences in the obtained exponent values (see Figs.~\ref{fig:slope_q3} and \ref{fig:slope_q6d2}).
 Therefore, we conclude that the influence of lattice structures on coarsening dynamics is negligible.

-In this study, we used the Metropolis MC update scheme.
-Since the Glauber update scheme $p_{s_is'_i}=1/[1+\exp(\Delta H_{s_is'_i})]$ is also widely used for coarsening dynamics, we also simulated the three- and six-state Potts models using the Glauber update.
+In this study, we use the Metropolis MC update scheme.
+Since the Glauber update scheme is also widely used for coarsening dynamics, we also simulated the three- and six-state Potts models using the Glauber update.
 The resulting, coarsening dynamics are similar (Figs.~S17 and S18), and the exponent values calculated prior to saturation are slightly smaller than those calculated using the Metropolis scheme (Figs.~\ref{fig:slope_q3} and \ref{fig:slope_q6d2}).
 Since the acceptance ratio of the Glauber scheme is lower than that of the Metropolis scheme, the approach to the asymptotic value is slightly slower.
 Therefore, the choice of the update schemes does not result in a significant difference in the coarsening dynamics.